Who Am I?

 Genealogist who can find your ancestors and tell their stories.

 Some of my highlights

 My favourite projects are ones that combine writing, design and research.
-Check out some of my favourite creations by clicking the links.
+Check out some of my favourite creations by clicking the title links.

 The Social Historian is a longform story website featuring social history themed articles across the centuries and around the world.

 Social History is an introduction to social history that will provide examples and resources of subject matter from many areas of interest to the social historian.

 Out of My Tree Genealogy News is a website where family history enthusiasts will find the latest news, website and software reviews, tips and tricks guaranteed to take their genealogy obsession to the next level.

 WordPress for XYZ is a relatively new website for bloggers.
 If you spend your time doing something that you love and then share what you know with others by blogging about it, WordPress for XYZ is the right place to be.
 Whether you are just thinking about transitioning from Blogger or WordPress.com or you are a long-time hosted WordPress user, you will find great theme recommendations, helpful plugin recommendations and useful tutorials to help you get your WordPress website up and running, so you can get back to the business of doing what you love.